kaydelarose/elemental-card-game/README.md

 ## About

 This project was developed as part of my coursework at the Niantic Voyager Bootcamp.
-It represents my learning and application of Java programming, object-oriented design, and game development principles.
+It represents my learning and application of Java programming, object-oriented design, game development principles, and unit testing practices.

 # Elemental Card Game